Nordix/k8s-service-tunnel/README.md

 (AKS).

-Your home computer is probably NAT'ed if you use IPv4, so you must find you "real" address to set the remote address for the tunnel in the POD.
+Your home computer is probably NAT'ed if you use IPv4, so you must find your "real" address to set the remote address for the tunnel in the POD.

 ```